|Nutritional Guidelines (per serving)|

 - 1/4 cup currants or raisins

-- 2 to 3 spring onions finely sliced
+- Garnish: 2 to 3 spring onions (finely sliced)

-- If using old rice, oil your fingers with up to 1 tablespoon vegetable oil, then work through the rice with your hands, separating any chunks back into grains.
+If using leftover rice, oil your fingers with up to 1 tablespoon vegetable oil, then work through the rice with your hands, separating any chunks back into grains.
 Set aside.

-- Taste-test for salt/flavor, adding more fish sauce until desired taste is achieved.
+Remove from heat.
+Taste-test for salt and flavor, adding more fish sauce until desired taste is achieved.

 To serve, scoop rice onto a serving platter or in a carved-out pineapple boat if serving at a party.
 Top with spring onions and enjoy.